-Every year standardized tests – the PSAT, ACT, SAT, and SAT Subject Tests – are administered to millions of students.
-For most colleges, standardized test scores are part of the student’s admission file, which includes: high school grades, extra-curricular activities, recommendations, and a student’s essay.
+Every year standardized tests – the PSAT/NMSQT, ACT, and SAT – are administered to millions of students.
+For some colleges, standardized test scores are part of the student’s admission file, which includes: high school grades, extra-curricular activities, recommendations, and a student’s essay.
 However, there are some universities and colleges where tests are optional and some that don’t use test results at all.
 For more information on test optional colleges, go to www.fairtest.org.

 Important considerations to keep in mind:

 - To best prepare for standardized testing, students should become familiar with the testing format of the ACT and SAT by utilizing practices tests.
-These can include the PSAT and other practice tests offered at Drake.
+These can include the PSAT/NMSQT and other practice tests offered through our school.
 Click here for more practice test information.

-- Colleges do not see a student’s PSAT scores, nor are they used for admission purposes.
+- Colleges do not see a student’s PSAT/NMSQT scores, nor are they used for admission purposes.
 They are simply meant to be risk-free tools to help students.

 - The College and Career Center offers practice tests throughout the school year that are open to sophomores, juniors, and seniors.
-Practice tests are held at Drake and proctored by local test prep companies.
-A suggested donation of $15 is appreciated with the proceeds benefiting the College and Career Center.
-A student is never turned away from taking a practice test if the suggested donation is a financial hardship for the family.
+Our practice tests are proctored by local test prep companies.

 - The purpose of taking practice tests is to determine whether you are more comfortable with the ACT or the SAT format.
 Once you have a preference, it is recommended that you focus on preparing for that test only.
 Try a practice test of each and decide for yourself which one you prefer.

 - Generally, students take an official ACT or SAT the spring of their junior year.
-Drake strongly recommends that students take the optional writing test when taking the official ACT or official SAT.
+We strongly recommend that students take the optional writing test when taking the official ACT or official SAT.

 - With each test administration, students can send up to four score reports to different colleges at no cost.
 Even if you are not yet sure which colleges you'll apply to, consider taking advantage of this free service with each test administration as it will save you a lot of money down the road!